RicardoHRomero/Learning-Python-Resources/README.md

 * ### [Chapter 2: Flow Control](https://github.com/RicardoHRomero/Learning-Python-Resources/tree/main/Chapter_2)

+   * Boolean Values
+   * Comparison Operators
+   * Boolean Operators
+      * Binary Boolean Operators
+      * The not Operator
+   * Mixing Boolean and Comparison Operators
+   * Elements of Flow Control
+      * Conditions
+      * Blocks of Code
+   * Program Execution
+   * Flow Control Statements
+      * if Statements
+      * else Statements
+      * elif Statements
+      * while Loop Statements
+      * break Statements
+      * continue Statements
+      * for Loops and the range() Function
+   * Importing Modules
+      * from import Statements
+   * Ending a Program Early with sys .exit()

 [Notes](https://github.com/RicardoHRomero/Learning-Python-Resources/blob/main/Chapter_2/notes_chapter2.ipynb)

 [Exercise Solutions](https://github.com/RicardoHRomero/Learning-Python-Resources/blob/main/Chapter_2/practice_chapter2.ipynb)

 * ### [Chapter 3: Functions](https://github.com/RicardoHRomero/Learning-Python-Resources/tree/main/Chapter_3)

+  * def Statements with Parameters
+  * Return Values and return Statements
+  * The None Value
+  * Keyword Arguments and print()
+  * Local and Global Scope
+     * Local Variables Cannot Be Used in the Global Scope
+     * Local Scopes Cannot Use Variables in Other Local Scopes
+     * Global Variables Can Be Read from a Local Scope
+     * Local and Global Variables with the Same Name
+  * The global Statement
+  * Exception Handling
+  * A Short Program: Guess the Number

 [Notes](https://github.com/RicardoHRomero/Learning-Python-Resources/blob/main/Chapter_3/notes_chapter3.ipynb)

 [Exercise Solutions](https://github.com/RicardoHRomero/Learning-Python-Resources/blob/main/Chapter_3/practice_chapter3.ipynb)

 * ### [Chapter 4:Lists](https://github.com/RicardoHRomero/Learning-Python-Resources/tree/main/Chapter_4)

+   * The List Data Type
+      * Getting Individual Values in a List with Indexes
+      * Negative Indexes
+      * Getting Sublists with Slices
+      * Getting a List’s Length with len()
+      * Changing Values in a List with Indexes
+      * List Concatenation and List Replication
+      * Removing Values from Lists with del Statements
+   * Working with Lists
+      * Using for Loops with Lists
+      * The in and not in Operators
+      * The Multiple Assignment Trick
+   * Augmented Assignment Operators
+   * Methods
+      * Finding a Value in a List with the index() Method
+      * Adding Values to Lists with the append() and insert() Methods
+      * Removing Values from Lists with remove()
+      * Sorting the Values in a List with the sort() Method
+   * Example Program: Magic 8 Ball with a List
+   * List-like Types: Strings and Tuples
+      * Mutable and Immutable Data Types
+      * The Tuple Data Type
+      * Converting Types with the list() and tuple() Functions
+   * References
+      * Passing References
+      * The copy Module’s copy() and deepcopy() Functions

 [Notes](https://github.com/RicardoHRomero/Learning-Python-Resources/blob/main/Chapter_4/notes_Chapter4.ipynb)

 [Exercise Solutions](https://github.com/RicardoHRomero/Learning-Python-Resources/blob/main/Chapter_4/practice_Chapter4.ipynb)

 * ### [Chapter 5: Dictionaries and Structuring Data](https://github.com/RicardoHRomero/Learning-Python-Resources/tree/main/Chapter_5)

+   * The Dictionary Data Type
+      * Dictionaries vs .
+Lists
+      * The keys(), values(), and items() Methods
+      * Checking Whether a Key or Value Exists in a Dictionary
+      * The get() Method
+      * The setdefault() Method
+   * Pretty Printing
+   * Using Data Structures to Model Real-World Things
+      * A Tic-Tac-Toe Board
+      * Nested Dictionaries and Lists

 [Notes](https://github.com/RicardoHRomero/Learning-Python-Resources/blob/main/Chapter_5/notes_Chapter5.ipynb)